Harris says Florida rules on Black history pushed by DeSantis are ‘propaganda’

 “How is it that anyone could suggest that in the midst of these atrocities that there was any benefit to being subjected to this level of dehumanization?”
 Harris asked.

+He said he wasn’t involved in devising the Board of Education’s standards but defended the components concerning how enslaved people benefited.

+“They’re probably going to show is some of the folks that eventually parlayed being a blacksmith into doing things later, later in life.
+But the reality is: All of that is rooted in whatever is factual,” he said.

-DeSantis rejected Democratic criticism over his state’s new education standards, issuing a statement before Harris arrived saying, “Florida stands in their way and we will continue to expose their agenda and their lies.”
-He accused the administration of being “obsessed” with his state as it ignores other problems, like border security and crime, that Republicans prefer to focus on.
+Earlier, DeSantis accused the Biden administration of being “obsessed” with his state as it ignores other problems, like border security and crime.

 Harris, the first Black person to serve as vice president, spoke from the Ritz Theater and Museum, located in a historically African American neighborhood of Jacksonville.